supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

       o Deploy the eShopOnWeb application

-      >** Note: If you do already have a service principal, you can proceed directly to the next task.
+> **Note**: If you do already have a service principal, you can proceed directly to the next task.

- You will need a service principal to deploy Azure resources from Azure Pipelines.
+ You will need a **service principal** to deploy Azure resources from Azure Pipelines.

- A service principal is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page (automatic option).
+ A **service principal** is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page (automatic option).
 You can also manually create the service principal from the portal or using Azure CLI and re-use it across projects.

-   1. From the lab computer, start a web browser, navigate to the **Azure Portal**, and sign in with the user account that has the Owner role in the Azure subscription you will be using in this lab and has the role of the Global Administrator in the Azure AD tenant associated with this subscription.
+   1. From the lab computer, start a web browser, navigate to the **portal.azure.com**, and sign in with the user account **email(1)** and **password(2)** that has the Owner role in the Azure subscription you will be using in this lab and has the role of the Global Administrator in the Azure AD tenant associated with this subscription.

    2. In the Azure portal, click on the **Cloud Shell** icon, located directly to the right of the search textbox at the top of the page.